yogeshbdeshpande/c2pa-attestation/attestation-design.md

 If a second attestation is required, the Partial Claim with the first Attestation Assertion included is serialized and the second attestation is performed.
 The second Attestation Assertion is encoded in a `attestation-info-map` then added to the end of the `assertions` array to form the final Claim, which is then signed by the Claim Creator.

-This specification does not restrict the location in the `assertions` array where the Attestation Assertions are added,[^1] although, as previously noted, incorporating them last in the array is preferred).
+This specification does not restrict the location in the `assertions` array where the Attestation Assertions are added,[^1] although, as previously noted, incorporating them last in the array is preferred.
 However, the order in the `assertions` array is important when more than one Attestation Assertion is incorporated.
 In this case, higher-index Attestation Assertions are performed after lower-index entries.

-[^1]: We do not demand that attestation assertions appear last because doing so would limit the future evolution of the C2PA standard.
+[^1]: We do not demand that attestation assertions appear last in the attestation array, because doing so would limit the future evolution of the C2PA standard.

 #### Attestation "To-Be-Signed" Definition
 The `attestation-tbs-map` (attestation to-be-signed map) is an envelope data structure for the information that is to be serialized, hashed, and signed by the attestation machinery.
 The most important field in `attestation-tbs-map` is the `partial-claim-hash`: essentially the hash of the asset and its referenced assertions.